jmeistrich/rnl-conf-2025/slides/slides.md

 I don't mean to throw shade on Electron or these apps.
 Maintaining multiple native apps in different languages is a huge overhead, so Electron is probably the best choice for most apps.

+You can even see my own app, Legend, in there.
+That's part of why I'm so passionate about this, because I've been mad about this for 8 years now.

 So this is just the world we live in where our desktop apps are web apps.

-You can even see my own app, Legend, in the list there.
-That's part of why I'm so passionate about this, because I've been mad about this for 8 years now.
 -->

 ---